The White House

 The White House, Washington D.C.

-The self-guided tour covers portions of the State Floor, including the East Room, State Dining Room, Red Room, Blue Room, and Green Room.
+The self-guided tour, when available, covers portions of the State Floor: the East Room, State Dining Room, Red Room, Blue Room, and Green Room.
 It does not include private residential areas or the Oval Office.
 Photography is permitted in most areas.

-The White House Visitor Center at 1450 Pennsylvania Avenue is open to anyone and provides exhibits on the building’s history and architecture.
-Entry is free and no advance booking is required.
+The White House Visitor Center at 1450 Pennsylvania Avenue is open to anyone without advance booking.
+It provides context on the building’s history and architecture through well-designed exhibits, and it is free.
+If you cannot arrange a tour, this is worth the 45 minutes.

 The National Mall

-The area around the White House connects directly to the National Mall, a 3-mile green running east to the Capitol.
-The Smithsonian Institution operates the major museums along the Mall; they are all free.
+The area connects directly to the Mall, a 3-mile green running east to the Capitol.
+All Smithsonian Institution museums along the Mall are free.

-The Lincoln Memorial at the west end of the Mall is about a mile from the White House and worth the walk; the sight of the Lincoln statue inside the colonnade, the inscribed Gettysburg Address on the wall, and the Reflecting Pool view back toward the Washington Monument are among the more affecting civic spaces in any democratic country.
+The Lincoln Memorial at the west end is about a mile from the White House and worth the walk.
+The Lincoln statue inside the colonnade, the inscribed Gettysburg Address and Second Inaugural on the interior walls, and the Reflecting Pool view back toward the Washington Monument constitute one of the more affecting civic spaces in any democracy.
+Go at dusk; the light on the memorial is better and the crowds are thinner.

-The dining situation around the National Mall is uninspiring: food trucks on the Mall and the museum cafeterias are the main options during a day of sightseeing.
-For a proper meal, the Penn Quarter neighbourhood east of the White House has the best concentration of restaurants in the immediate area.
-José Andrés’ Jaleo serves Spanish-inspired food that is reliably excellent at around $30-45 per person for a substantial meal.
+The Penn Quarter neighbourhood east of the White House has the best restaurant concentration in the immediate area.
+Jaleo (José Andrés’ Spanish tapas) is reliably excellent at around $30-45 per person for a substantial meal.

-Ben’s Chili Bowl on U Street NW has been serving chili dogs and half-smokes since 1958 and is a genuine DC institution.
-The half-smoke (a pork and beef sausage smothered in spiced chili) costs about $8.
-The queue at peak times is a local tradition.
+Ben’s Chili Bowl on U Street NW has been serving chili dogs and half-smokes since 1958.
+The half-smoke, a pork and beef sausage smothered in spiced chili, costs about $8.
+It is a genuine Washington institution and one of the cheapest satisfying meals in the city.

 Getting Around